daidodo/format-imports-vscode/README.md

 - If not found, then go to the parent folder.
 - Continue if still not found, till the root folder (`/`)

-The configurations in `import-sorter.json` will overwrite the ones in `package.json`.
+The configurations in both files will merge together, and `package.json` will win in any conflicts.

-So if you want a global settings, just put a `import-sorter.json` in your workspace folder.
+So if you want global settings, just put a `import-sorter.json` in your workspace folder, and any rules in local `package.json` will still be respected.

 ## License